dlevs/koreader-meta-updater/README.md

 # KOReader Meta Updater

-A TypeScript CLI tool to fix KOReader sidecar files when epub filenames have been updated.
-This tool automatically matches epub files to their corresponding KOReader `.sdr` directories using numerical IDs and updates the metadata to reflect current file paths.
+A TypeScript CLI tool that allows you to rename your epub files without losing your reading progress and bookmarks.
+When you rename books in your library, KOReader loses track of the associated metadata stored in `.sdr` directories.
+This tool automatically reconnects renamed epub files to their KOReader sidecar files using numerical IDs, preserving all your reading progress, annotations, and settings.

 ## Features